 So, consider this your Thanksgiving Mega Roundup.
 We asked our Whole30 Coaches to share their Holiday success strategies, and we’ve linked delicious recipes from some of our favorite recipe creatives below.
 Don’t forget to connect with our Whole30 community on Instagram and Facebook for daily support and encouragement.

 “My number one tip is to eat a big breakfast that morning.
 Eggs, lots of greens, starchy carbs and some fat.
 This helps me not dive into to the appetizers when I arrive at my family’s house for dinner.
 I feel more clear minded and I can make clear and clean decisions of how to fill my plate.” – Jennifer Woods Maloney

-“If you’re going as a guest to someone’s house, I recommend you offer to bring one or two dishes to the meal that are Whole30 compliant.
+“If you’re going as a guest to someone’s house, I recommend you offer to bring one or two dishes to the meal that are Whole30 compatible.
 That’s the best way I’ve found to maintain my Whole30 commitment (or my food freedom habits!) over the holidays.” – Kelly Finn

 “Not drinking, but not wanting to attract lots of questions about that choice?
 I find it easiest when going to any party to bring some LaCroix or hint water and some cut limes.
 Grab a fancy glass from your host that screams COCKTAIL, and plop your lime garnish on the side.” – Debbie Marlowe